programminghistorian/jekyll/author-guidelines.md

 <h2 class="noclear">Step 3: <a href="#submitting-a-new-lesson">Submitting a New Lesson</a></h2>

 ## Proposing a New Lesson
-If you have an idea for a new lesson, or have already written a tutorial that you think could be adapted for the *Programming Historian*, contact [Jeri Wieringa] to discuss your idea.
+If you have an idea for a new lesson, or have already written a tutorial that you think could be adapted for the *Programming Historian*, contact [Jessica Parr] to discuss your idea.
 Getting in touch at an early stage will help you frame your lesson--especially identifying a target audience and expected skill level--and to pair you with the most appropriate editor.

 <div class="alert alert-success">
   There is no standard lesson at the <i>Programming Historian</i>.
 We welcome lessons on any topic that helps humanists at any phase of the research and publication process.